‘The Walking Dead’ Season 7: Norman Reedus Admits The First Half Sucked For Him

-The Walking Dead season 7 is set to return soon, on Sunday, February 12, with the second half of the season.
+The Walking Dead Season 7 is set to return soon, on Sunday, February 12, with the second half of the season.
 Many viewers were turned off by the first half, with some citing the extreme violence as a reason, and others complaining about Rick’s group being so divided.
 It turns out, the viewers at home weren’t the only ones displeased with Season 7 of The Walking Dead so far.
 Norman Reedus, who portrays Daryl Dixon on the show, reveals in an interview why he hated filming the first half – and how things are going to change with the upcoming episodes.
-A newly released teaser trailer, also gives some hope for a brighter future.
+A newly released teaser trailer also gives some hope for a brighter future.

 In the first eight episodes of the season, The Walking Dead probably had its darkest moments ever.
 Negan, along with Lucille, quickly became the greatest threat Rick’s group has ever seen.
 It wasn’t just the super-violent death of Glenn and Abraham, but also the ongoing menace throughout those eight episodes – where at any point someone could die a violent death.
 And this time, not by the hands (or mouth) of a zombie – but by a very human threat.

-The Walking Dead season 7 wasn’t just hard on the viewers – it was hard on the actors as well.
-Norman Reedus, also known as Daryl – one of the longest-surviving characters on The Walking Dead, spoke to Entertainment Weekly, and revealed how his situation on the first half of the season was awful to him.
+The Walking Dead Season 7 wasn’t just hard on the viewers – it was hard on the actors as well.
+Norman Reedus, also known as Daryl – one of the longest-surviving characters on The Walking Dead, spoke to Entertainment Weekly and revealed how his situation in the first half of the season was awful to him.
 In case you forgot, Daryl spent most of it in a dark cell, after being captured by Negan’s men – and Norman hated it.

 “I understand when characters go through certain things, and mostly they’re cut off from the rest of the group, but I didn’t even see anybody.
 I was in a hole by myself, naked.
 It just did not feel right to me.